guillelezama/website2/content/authors/admin/_index.md

 highlight_name: true
 ---

-Welcome to my website!
-I am an Economist at Amazon.
-I recently earned my Ph.D. in Economics from the University of Pittsburgh, where I specialized in Applied Microeconomics and Political Economy.
+Welcome to my website.
+I am an economist with experience applying data science and causal inference to real world business and policy problems.
+I recently earned my PhD in Economics from the University of Pittsburgh, with a focus on applied microeconomics and political economy.
 {style="text-align: justify;"}

-During my Ph.D., I employed natural language processing (NLP), machine learning, and causal inference methods to study how economic and political dynamics influence political rhetoric and behavior.
-My research explored how politicians respond to corruption scandals and immigration shocks, their engagement on social media, and the effects of OFAC penalties on firms.
+My work sits at the intersection of economics, data science, and decision making.
+I have used natural language processing, machine learning, and experimental methods to deliver insights for business, policy, and research audiences.
+This includes applied work on large scale data, experimentation, and measurement, as well as research on how economic and political dynamics shape political rhetoric, behavior, and firm outcomes.
 {style="text-align: justify;"}

-I was born and raised in Uruguay, where I completed my undergraduate studies and a Master’s in International Economics at the Universidad de la República (Udelar).
-My background also includes teaching, research collaborations, and advising both a politician and a college dean.
+I have experience working across industry, academia, and public institutions.
+My background includes applied research and economic analysis in business settings, building data products and dashboards for public facing organizations, and advising both a member of Congress and a college dean.
 {style="text-align: justify;"}

+I was born and raised in Uruguay, where I completed my undergraduate studies and a Master’s degree in International Economics at the Universidad de la República.
+{style="text-align: justify;"}

-As you navigate through my website, you will find information about my research, publications, presentations, teaching, and other professional activities.
-You can also explore my coding portfolio and visit my <a href="https://github.com/guillelezama">GitHub</a> to see examples of my work.
+On this site you will find information about my research, publications, presentations, teaching, and applied projects.
+You can also explore my coding portfolio and <a href="https://github.com/guillelezama">GitHub</a> for examples of end to end data analysis, experimentation, and production oriented work.
-{style="text-align: justify;"}.
-You can find my resume and contact information if you would like to get in touch with me.
 {style="text-align: justify;"}